 Don't let Leela James' size fool you.
 The diminutive woman with the high-pitched speaking voice is a dynamic, deep-voiced, old fashioned Soul singer.
-A former track star and business student at Cal State University, James set her sights on a professional singing career in the late 90s.
+Born Alechia Janeice Campbell, she was a track star and business student at Cal State University.
+But James set her sights on a professional singing career in the late 90s.
 She was signed by RuffNation Records but her contract was absorbed by the giant Warner label upon RuffNation's demise.
 Unfortunately, her project fell between the cracks at RuffNation and Warner for nearly four years.

 Her personal trials as an artist in limbo led to the overall theme of the debut album she put together for Warner.
 Called A Change Is Gonna Come, the album was designed to capture the varied influences in James' musical life, ranging from Gospel to the Blues to classic Soul, and the lyrical theme of facing and overcoming obstacles -- a subject she came to know well during the long period working to get the project released.
 The album's executive producer, Commissioner Gordon (who also worked on Lauryn Hill's landmark Miseducation of Lauryn Hill disc), helped bring together an All-Star list of producers to work on the CD -- surprising for a new artist's release -- including Kanye West, Raphael Saadiq, Wyclef Jean, James Poysner, Chucky Thompson and Mtume.